vpagonis/Springer-R-book/README.md

 # Luminescence (Use R! series)
 # Data Analysis and simulations using R

+You can download all the R codes as a single zipped folder, by clicking on the Zenodo blue box below:

 [![DOI](https://zenodo.org/badge/324629435.svg)](https://zenodo.org/badge/latestdoi/324629435)

 This repository contains all the R scripts from the book: